TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p1_navigation/README.md

     - `cd PATH_WHERE_YOU_CLONED_THIS_REPO_TO/p1_navigation/`
     - `make install`
         - This will download only the `python` folder instead of cloning the whole repository.
 I copied this git command from [4], credits to the author (Ciro Santilli) for this solution.
             - Additionally, this will install all the dependencies from the `python` folder via `pip` as described in step 3 of [5]
             - Dependencies assume python version <= 3.6
+        - Installs dependencies from `requirements.txt`

 ## Train
 `make train` in *PATH_WHERE_YOU_CLONED_THIS_REPO_TO/p1_navigation/* starts training the agent